-Can a Hide-A-Hose system get installed in an existing home?
+Can a Hide-A-Hose system be installed in an existing home?

 Can you retrofit an existing central vacuum system?

-With the Hide-A-Hose System, a 30', 40', or 50' hose can be used.
-The benefit of a longer hose is that the number of inlets needed is reduced.
-Fewer inlets will save money while making vacuuming more convenient.
+With the Hide-A-Hose System, a 30', 40', 50,or 60' hose can be used.
+Longer hoses allow the number of inlets to be reduced, often by half (a 50' hose will reach up to 2200 square feet).
+Fewer inlets will save time and make vacuuming more convenient.